 - Google Hangouts

-To help you take advantage of all that Google has to offer, many WordPress developers have created plugins that allow WordPress to be integrated with Google services.
+To help WordPress users take advantage of all that Google has to offer, WordPress developers have created many plugins that allow WordPress to integrate seamlessly with Google services.

-Before you can integrate your WordPress site with the tools and applications above, however, you will need to have an active Google Account …
+To integrate your WordPress site with the above tools, however, you will need to have an active Google Account …

 (A Google Account lets you access all of Google’s web tools)